Bard-Robotics/ChineseCheckers/README.md

 - Figure out standards for our online server.

 ## HTTP Api Documentation:
 The API uses JSON and a very simple token-based authentication system.

+Note that the number of players has been locked at 2 in the game logic, but I haven't gotten around to updating the server.
+Sorry.

 #### Creating a room:
 ```http